tianyilim/Not-Lionel-s-CW1/councils.markdown

 # Secure

 Tough on the inside, the {{ site.lockBrand }} can handle more than a few knocks and bumps.
-If someone does maange to remove it the alarm would be triggered as well.
+If someone does manage to remove it the alarm would be triggered as well.

 # Scalable